lizardfish0/sma-docker/README.md

 # sma-docker
-A dockerized build of mdhiggin's sickbeard_mp4_automator.
+A dockerized build of mdhiggins' sickbeard_mp4_automator.